Theory of Change evaluation and prospective ‘Living Well’ Value for Money assessment

-Ilfracombe is a small seaside town that attracts retirees and has an ageing population that makes up around a third of the town’s total population.
+Ilfracombe is a small seaside town in North Devon with a population of around 12,500.
+The town has traditionally been a popular holiday destination and today its tourist sector is growing once again.
+Ilfracombe also attracts a large number of retirees and has an aging population that makes up around a third of the town’s total population.
 One Ilfracombe aims to give residents increased participation in the design and delivery of local services.
 Its focus is on modelling a different way of organising services in the town.

 The imperative for cost reductions across the public sector over the last few years has led to an interest in finding new ways to manage resources.
 Increased efficiency within the existing service-model structure can only reduce costs to a certain extent.
 Local authorities and partners are therefore looking for new, longer-term models, which will allow them to manage service delivery while also cutting budgets.

 One Ilfracombe aims to model integration of local, regional and national budgets.
 The joining up of local and national budgets by removing budget ring-fences involves using all public funding available in an area to reorganise services around local needs, by breaking down traditional ‘silos’ and the vertical organisation of public services.
 The logic follows that by working with local residents to co-produce outcomes, this approach will meet existing demand for public services more efficiently, while reducing future demand and unlocking further resources.

 NEF Consulting report

 Our report examines and evaluates the robustness of One Ilfracombe’s integrated service model and its potential for cost savings.
 A Theory of Change (ToC) evaluation and two prospective Value for Money (VfM) assessments are presented to explore the coherence of One Ilfracombe’s plans, and to estimate potential State savings arising from health and wellbeing initiatives, known collectively as ‘Living Well’, which target elderly residents (one of Ilfracombe’s initial projects).

 The Theory of Change analysis found that: